nadjazaric/curriculum-hometask/README.md

 You should first prepare the HTML tags and then use Jinja2 to pass in the values.
 Make sure the comment list is given in render_template() function.

+### Count comments

+Total number of comments should be shown next to the comment icon.

 ### Create recent.html

 You should have everything you need for the recent.html page!
 Make sure that header, footer, and main section are the same as in home.html, and then create a table to show: the ordinal number, user's name, comment content, and date.